naturuplift/WebAccessibility/README.md

 - **Concise Title Element:** The title element provides a concise and descriptive summary, contributing to a better understanding of the webpage's content.

+## Technologies Used

+- HTML
+- CSS
+- Git

 ## Contributing

 Feel free to explore the [source code on GitHub][source-code].
 Your contributions and feedback are valuable in making this project more robust and universally accessible.